 Smalltown doctor Paul Beecher investigates the death of research scientist Matt Campbell and a patient who have both been peculiarly bitten in the neck.
 Common to these is a series of experimental pills created by Campbell.
 Beecher starts taking these but finds soon after that he is transforming into a vampire monster and being driven to go out and kill.

 The Vampire is an oddity.
-Although there was the much earlier The Return of Dr X (1939) with Humphrey Bogart, it was the first film to deal with vampirism in the scientific/medical sense. there was the much earlier The Return of Dr X (1939) with Humphrey Bogart.
+Although there was the much earlier The Return of Dr X (1939) with Humphrey Bogart, it was the first film to deal with vampirism in the scientific/medical sense.
+There was the much earlier The Return of Dr X (1939) with Humphrey Bogart.
 The idea has played out in a number of other films such as Blood of the Vampire (1958), Thirst (1979), Red Blooded American Girl (1990), tv’s Ultraviolet (1998), Blood (2000) and Dracula II: Ascension (2003).
+(For a more detailed overview of the genre see Vampire Films).

 Director Paul Landres and screenwriter Pat Fielder went onto make a subsequent vampire film with The Return of Dracula (1958), as well as the sf film The Flame Barrier (1958).